kabads/kabads.github.io/_posts/2019-03-10-using-fujitsu-snapscan-s1300i-on-arch.md

 I have bought a Fujitsu Snapscan S1301i scanner - mainly because it is duplex - it saves a lot of time and will scan directly to Evernote.
 So far, I'm pleased with it, but the initial thought when I got it home was, 'how am I going to get it working with Arch Linux?' <!--more-->

 Fujitsu Scansnap 1300i is supported by Sane, but does require a little bit of tinkering.
 You need the file 1300i_0D12.nal - which is only available from installing the file on a windows machine.
-If you wish to download it, you can from here https://drive.google.com/open?id=1X7fUpu6cM4ow_D9QqAKVvHIGVWOmhvK7 - put that file in the directory /usr/share/sane/epjitsu (on Arch Linux).
+If you wish to download it, you can from this [GDrive link](https://drive.google.com/open?id=1X7fUpu6cM4ow_D9QqAKVvHIGVWOmhvK7) - put that file in the directory /usr/share/sane/epjitsu (on Arch Linux).

 Now, edit the /etc/sane.d/epjitsu.conf file - you need to include the settings found at http://www.sane-project.org/cgi-bin/driver.pl?manu=fujitsu&model=scansnap&bus=any&v=&p= 0x04c5/0x128d -